The Mongoose (film)

 The Mongoose is an upcoming action thriller film written by Thompson Evans, directed by Mark Vanselow and starring Liam Neeson, Marisa Tomei, Ving Rhames, and Michael Chiklis.

+The Mongoose is scheduled to be released in the United States on October 30, 2026.

 Premise

-A war hero accused of a crime he didn’t commit and with nothing to lose, leads police on an epic televised cross-country car chase, helped by members of his former Special Forces Army battalion, as a fascinated public cheers him on.
+A war hero accused of a crime he did not commit, and with nothing to lose, leads police on an epic televised cross-country car chase, helped by members of his former Special Forces Army battalion; as a fascinated public cheers him on.